-1. Plan before you ‘pen’
+1. plan before you ‘pen’

 Look before you leap is a handy metaphor for planning your piece of writing before you launch into it.
 If you do not have much time, some time spent planning will be worth it and help to make sure that you are clear within yourself what your message is and how you want to deliver it.
-Clearly establishing who your audience is and addressing what makes them tick or what ‘drives’ them will make your writing more persuasive and it is more likely to succeed in getting the response you are after.
+Clearly establishing who your audience is and addressing what makes them tick or what ‘drives’ them will make your business writing skills course more persuasive and it is more likely to succeed in getting the response you are after.